JayNetor/TMQM/README.md

 If your a C++ programmer, I invite you to look at the file **example4.cpp** at this time.

 This C++ source code is a very simple example of a client, showing how messages are broadcast and received.
-It is basically the same as **example3.py**, except it’s written in C++ instead of Python.
+It is basically the same as **example3.py**, except it's written in C++ instead of Python.

 Please feel free to copy/past this code as a starting point for creating your own clients.